GoogleChrome/web.dev/src/site/content/en/fast/serve-images-with-correct-dimensions/index.md

   - katiehempenius
 description: |
   We've all been there—you forgot to scale down an image before adding it to the page.
-The image looks fine, but it is wasting users' data and hurting page performance.
+The image looks fine, but it is wasting users data and hurting page performance.
 date: 2018-11-05
 wf_blink_components: N/A